How Dogs Can Change Your Life

 Did you know that just by adding a dog to their families, cardiac patients realized a decrease in blood pressure, cholesterol levels, and triglyceride levels.
 According to the National Institute of Health (NIH), these benefits are also applicable to any dog parent, and one of their recent studies found that simply by interacting with animals humans experience a decrease in cortisol, the stress-related hormone, as well as lowered their blood pressure (source).

 Think back at the last time when you were in a stressful situation which was made better because of a dog’s presence.
 For instance, being at the airport and experiencing a delay in your flight or not being sure if the plane was going to take off at all.
-These are instances where your emotions are escalated and stress levels rise because of the uncertainties of the situation.
-But, experiencing the mere presence of a little dog being walked by its owner or a service dog greeting passengers at the gate is enough to divert your own stressful situation, which ultimately puts you in a more calm state of mind.
+Experiencing the mere presence of a little dog being walked by its owner or a service dog greeting passengers at the gate is enough to divert your own stressful situation, which ultimately puts you in a more calm state of mind.

 The Human-Animal Bond Research Institute Pet Ownership Study recently conducted scientific research that found that people who shared their homes with pets save a total of nearly $12 billion in annual healthcare costs (source).
 The main reason for the savings was two fold, with the fewer physician office visits contributing greatly followed by reduced incidences of obesity.
 The group also discovered that the severity of many illnesses that cause a human to take a trip to their physician or emergency room were lessened when a pup was added to the mix.